A Swift Pure Cry: Inspiration

 According to the author's website, A Swift Pure Cry was inspired by two separate incidents in Ireland.
-The first event occurred in 1984 when a fifteen-year-old girl, Anne Lovett, died from blood loss and exposure while trying to give birth on her own.
+The first event occurred in 1984 when a fifteen-year-old girl, Ann Lovett, died from blood loss and exposure while trying to give birth on her own.
 Critics blamed her death on the town folk who failed to give her guidance and aid.
 The second incident (Kerry Babies) involved a woman in her 20s giving birth to a child, rumoured to be the result of an affair with a married man, and a baby being found stabbed to death around the same time.
 As in A Swift Pure Cry, controversy arose over whether the woman killed her child and if she did not, who the second child belonged to.